 Vinegar Kills Some Germs

+Can apple cider vinegar kill germs?
 Apple cider vinegar does have some antiseptic properties.
 It may help kill bacteria on produce.
-Salad dressings containing vinegar may have some ability to kill E. coli, salmonella, and other microorganisms that are on produce.
+Salad dressings containing vinegar may have some ability to kill E. coli, Salmonella, and other microorganisms that are on produce.
 Vinegar is not effective against all microorganisms though, so wash your produce thoroughly before eating.
 And do not try to use apple cider vinegar to disinfect a cut or a wound because the acid can burn skin.

 Can ACV Help Dandruff?

 Some people believe that apple cider vinegar maybe an effective home remedy for dandruff, but that is not the case.
 There is no hard, scientific evidence to suggest that ACV helps dandruff in any way.
 It is also a common misconception that vinegar may help remove shampoo residue or buildup from repeated use of hair care products.
 If you have dandruff, treat it the way experts recommend.
 Use dandruff shampoo according to the instructions.
 If your dandruff still does not go away, see a dermatologist to explore more treatment options for your condition.

 An old wives' tale says that vinegar is a cure-all home remedy and for lice, but this one is not true.
 In one study where vinegar was pitted against 5 other home remedies including olive oil, melted butter, petroleum jelly, rubbing alcohol, and mayonnaise, vinegar finished in last place.
 It was the least effective home remedy for both eliminating lice and inhibiting new lice eggs from hatching.
 If you have lice, consult your doctor or pharmacist for advice about effective treatments that will get rid of the problem.

 Apple Cider Vinegar vs Jellyfish Stings